Group Prenatal Course

 How to do the course?

 Whichever course you chose, it can be done in-person in Central Madrid or online.
-Even if attending only online, you are very welcome to attend our in-person social event!

 Our course schedule is: